molecula/documentation/reference/data-ingestion/_posts/2022-04-01-ingester-configuration.md

 ## SQL Ingester

-The SQL ingester uses a sql connection (via MSSQL, MySQL, or Postgres) to select data from a sql endpoint, and ingests the data into Molecula.
+The SQL ingester uses a sql connection (via MSSQL, MySQL, or Postgres) to select data from a sql endpoint, and ingests the data into FeatureBase.
 It uses the SQL table column names as [header descriptions to specify how each field](/reference/data-ingestion/ingester-configuration#header-descriptions) should be ingested, similar to the CSV Ingester.

 Use `molecula-consumer-sql -h` to list all available flags (or see table below).
 A few sample configurations are noted below: